the demon abadir

 Black tinges his edges, deepening dispersion’s void like endless night swallowing light.
 These colors aid in visualizations, with gray candles used to invoke his dispersing touch, their flames flickering uncertainly.

 Obsidian—volcanic glass of sharp breaks—mirrors his edge, its black sheen capturing light only to distort it.
 Onyx grounds against his air, its black bands repelling scatter like barriers against the wind.
-Smoky quartz, with its hazy inclusions, echoes his misty presence, potentially used in talismans to channel or counter his influence.
+Smoky quartz, with its hazy inclusions, echoes his misty presence and may be used in talismans to channel or counter his influence.

 Other Correspondences

 Abadir’s web extends to metals like quicksilver, fluid and dividing, ideal for his form that shifts without warning.
-This metal, also known as mercury, is associated with rapid changes, aiding rituals where stability must be disrupted quickly.
+This metal, also known as mercury, is associated with rapid change, aiding rituals in which stability must be disrupted quickly.

 Nightshade’s berries scatter the senses into delirium, aligning with temptations that blur reality; its toxic leaves evoke poisons of the mind.
 Other plants, like thistle, with prickly seeds that disperse widely, suit his nature, and are used in curses to spread discord.